 Amid strong tax collections, significant federal resources, and rising inflation, many states are reimagining their tax laws to provide relief to residents and employers and to attract new talent and businesses.
-As the data on our 50-State Competitiveness Dashboard shows, Massachusetts is already starting from a tough position regarding its tax environment, ranking 40th out of all 50 states.
 It will only get more difficult to compete with other states if the Commonwealth doesn’t make meaningful efforts to modernize its tax policy to reflect new economic realities in resident and business migration, remote work policies, and other shifts born out of pandemic-related trends.

 Taxation & Spending Policy Priorities

 The Council supports policies that ensure Massachusetts’ tax environment is fair, predictable, competitive, and positions the Commonwealth to raise sufficient revenue to invest in shared priorities like education, transportation, and other critical public services.
 We support policies that ensure Massachusetts’ public spending and borrowing is efficient and sustainable.

 Oppose efforts to increase business and personal income taxes

 Advocate for common sense tax reforms to make Massachusetts more competitive, including reducing our short-term capital gains tax rate and raising the threshold for application of the estate tax

 Support corporate tax policies at the state and federal level that enhance Massachusetts companies’ ability to compete globally

 Provide guidance to lawmakers on effective use of federal resources and revenue surplus funds